FrankM1/docs/content/concepts/config.md

 * `config.production.json`

-#### Ghost in development
+#### Qazana in development
-If you would like to start Ghost in development, you don't have to specify any environment, because development is default.
-To test Ghost in production, you can use:
+If you would like to start Qazana in development, you don't have to specify any environment, because development is default.
+To test Qazana in production, you can use:

 ```bash
 NODE_ENV=production node index.js
 ```

 #### Debugging the configuration output
-Start Ghost with:
+Start Qazana with:

 ```bash
 DEBUG=ghost:*,ghost-config node index.js
 ```

-#### Running Ghost with config env variables
+#### Running Qazana with config env variables
-Start Ghost using environment variables which match the name and case of each config option:
+Start Qazana using environment variables which match the name and case of each config option:

 ```bash
 url=http://ghost.local:2368 node index.js